 You can do the same with big industry voices and influential blogs.
 Do some investigation on sites with broken links.
 Suggest that they replace them with links to your site.
 This can be a win-win since it improves their SEO too.

-These help to keep people on the store and also make them more confident about the value they stand to get.
+These help to keep people in the store and also make them more confident about the value they stand to get.
 They can also be used to point shoppers to other offers (discounts and promotions) on your site.

 Another way to utilize them is through hosting reputable personalities in fields related to your products.
 For example, get popular performers or producers to talk about why they like certain music gear.